 All injuries must be reported to a teacher or the office.
 The office will follow the school's emergency procedures and attempt to make contact with the student's parents.
 With the exception of an emergency, students will be admitted to the nurse's office only if they have a pass signed by the teacher.
 When the nurse is not available, the student should report to the principal's office.
-Teachers must notify the nurse or office prior to sending students.
+Teachers should notify the nurse or office prior to sending students.

 A student who is too ill to report to class or remain in class should report to the nurse's office immediately.
-It is not acceptable to remain in the restroom or any other area while ill.
-Before leaving school due to illness or injury, a student must sign out in the office.
+It is not acceptable to remain in the restroom or any other area.
+Before leaving school due to illness or injury, a student must speak with an office staff person.